fish-shell/fish-shell/doc_src/cmds/cd.rst

 Fish also ships a wrapper function around the builtin **cd** that understands ``cd -`` as changing to the previous directory.
 See also :doc:`prevd <prevd>`.
 This wrapper function maintains a history of the 25 most recently visited directories in the ``$dirprev`` and ``$dirnext`` global variables.
-If you make those universal variables your **cd** history is shared among all fish instances.
+If you make those universal variables your **cd** history is shared among all ghoti instances.

 As a special case, ``cd .`` is equivalent to ``cd $PWD``, which is useful in cases where a mountpoint has been recycled or a directory has been removed and recreated.